 Sometimes, the reverse of cost-plus pricing happens in value-based pricing.
 The price is quoted first and then target costs are determined to achieve a profit.
 The seller will have to work on a certain budget to meet a desired income.
 When this happens, costs must be minimized without sacrificing customer satisfaction.

 Mr. Davis wishes to have his car, a 1969 Cadillac Coupe, restored.
 It has been sitting in his barn for a while and rust has eaten most of its parts.
 He approached KustomKars Company to do the job.
-Based on the value it would give the owner, the company quotes an all-in price of $30,000.
+Based on the estimated value of a restored Cadillac legend, the company quotes an all-in price of $30,000.
 Mr. Davis agrees to the price as he believes that it is a fair measure of the benefit he will receive.

 KustomKars now has to work within a budget and make sure that the total cost it will incur will be within $30,000 if it wishes to make a profit.
 If the company wishes to earn at least $2,000, then target costs must be set at up to $28,000.
 However, the satisfaction of the customer must not be sacrificed.
 The perceived value must still be met.